puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_scope.markdown

 >
 > * A scope's parent cannot be identified by looking at the definition of a class --- you must examine every place where the class or resource may have been declared.
 > * In some cases, you can only determine a scope's contents by executing the code.
-> * Since classes may be declared multiple times with the `include` function, the contents of a given scope are parse-order dependent.
+> * Since classes may be declared multiple times with the `include` function, the contents of a given scope are evaluation-order dependent.

 This version of Puppet uses dynamic scope only for resource defaults.